Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Complexity analysis for qubitization

 Here the registers contain $\lceil \log K \rceil$, $\lceil \log K \rceil$, and $\mu$ qubits, respectively.
 This step is performed using QROAM~\cite{berryQubitization2019}.
 We are free to select an integer $q$ which is a power of two and $1 \leq q < K$.
 This step will then cost

 Toffoli gates and $(\mu + \lceil \log K \rceil) (q - 1) + \lceil \log K / q \rceil$ ancillas.
-Note that $q=1$ corresponds to standard QROM. \item Prepare a uniform superposition in another $\mu$-qubit register $\ket{\sigma}$, then swap the index and ``alt'' register controlled on whether the value of $\sigma$ is smaller than $\mathrm{keep}_i$.
+Here $q=1$ corresponds to standard QROM, and increasing $q$ lets one decrease the T gate count at the cost of using more ancilla qubits. \item Prepare a uniform superposition in another $\mu$-qubit register $\ket{\sigma}$, then swap the index and ``alt'' register controlled on whether the value of $\sigma$ is smaller than $\mathrm{keep}_i$.
 This means that we need to perform an addition ($4 \mu$ T gates) and a controlled SWAP.
 Since a SWAP can be implemented with three CNOTs, a cSWAP can be implemented with three Toffolis.
-Thus we have $3 \lceil \log K \rceil$ Toffoli gates. \end{enumerate}
+Thus we have $3 \lceil \log K \rceil$ Toffoli gates.
+The comparison needs one more ancilla qubit. \end{enumerate} The values of $\mathrm{keep}_i$ and $\mathrm{alt}_i$ can be classically engineered so that in the end we obtain a state proportional to